 If this is too matte blend in some of either of the clear glossy bases (G2926B, G2916F).
 G2934 matte is an excellent color base and works particularly well with inclusion stains.
 However, each different color you create using this base will likely require fine-tuning the degree of matteness.
 It is already quite matte so you will not likely want any more (since this could make it stoney and non-functional).

-Screening: We have not ball milled this product, thus it will contain some oversize particles from the constituent materials.
-We advise that you screen your glaze slurry to at least 80 mesh when you make the glaze and periodically after that.
+Screening: We have not ball milled this product, thus it may contain some oversize particles from the constituent materials.
+We advise sieving the glaze slurry to at least 80 mesh.

 The recipe of this glaze is not proprietary.
 We developed it and sell it premixed but if you want to batch it yourself, please feel free to do so.
 For more detailed information at the Digitalfire Reference Library (e.g. the recipe, mixing your own, more pictures) click here.
-The mechanism of the recipe is explained, this may empower you to adjust it to you needs.
+The mechanism of the recipe is explained, this may empower you to adjust in ways we have not tried.